department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/Non-AT Conversation Guide.md

 Before we look at the website, let’s start with a few background questions.

-* Have you filed for disability compensation in the past?
+* Have you filed for disability compensation in the past, yes or no?
 If so, how did you file the claim? (online, on paper, with VSO, etc)
   * Have you been granted compensation for any of the conditions you filed for?
 * Are you considering filing any new claims in the future? \[Use this to prompt the TE opt-in screen if needed\]
 * What do you know about the Pact Act, if anything?